cptlobster/bene-gesserit/README.md

 *This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.*<br />
 *This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.*<br />
 *You should have received a copy of the GNU General Public License along with this program.
 If not, see https://www.gnu.org/licenses/.*

+This project also features functionality to download books from [Project Gutenberg](https://www.gutenberg.org) for training the labyrinth generator.
+The text of these books is licensed under the Project Gutenberg License.

+*This eBook is for the use of anyone anywhere in the United States and most other parts of the world at no cost and with almost no restrictions whatsoever.
+You may copy it, give it away or re-use it under the terms of the Project Gutenberg License included with this eBook or online at www.gutenberg.org.
+If you are not located in the United States, you will have to check the laws of the country where you are located before using this eBook.*